We strongly recommend submitting an application as early as possible to be placed on our waitlist regardless of when you are

 A priority family is also not guaranteed enrollment and will only be offered a slot if they are eligible for the classroom opening

-and if both SOMACC and the family are a good match for each other.
+and if both SOMACC and the family are a good fit for each other.

 The length of the waitlist varies, but it is generally longer for children 0-2 years.
 SOMACC has a small Infant and Toddler Program with only nine infants and 12-13 toddlers enrolled at a time.